violetaGitHub/TrapTeamMainSite/README.md

-# TrapTeam Online by trap team nz
+# TrapTeam Online by trap team nz.
+Powered by Github